We ship to the EU, Northern Ireland and Norway

 The compost should be kept moist but not wet at all times.
 Seed germinate in seven to 10 days at 20°C (68°F).

 Prick out each seedling as it becomes large enough to handle, transplant into 7.5cm (3in) pots.
-Gradually acclimatise to outdoor conditions for 10-15 days before planting out after all risk of frost.
+Gradually acclimatise to outdoor conditions for 10 to 15 days before planting out after all risk of frost.

 Sowing Direct: